To reach any staff member, please call one of our three offices or use the contact us form.

 Jenni Choi is based in NSCLC’s Oakland, CA office and serves as the Program & Communications Associate.
 Prior to joining NSCLC, she interned at Congregation of the Mission’s United Nations office and at Self Help Queens North Case Management Office, where she provided direct service to homebound older adults.
 Previously, she worked for Right To Play USA as a development associate.
 She also worked as a reporter for The Baltimore Sun Media Group and as an editorial assistant for The Baltimore Sun.
 Jenni received an M.S. in Social Work from Columbia University and a B.A. in English with a minor in Spanish from University of Maryland Baltimore County (UMBC).

-Katrina Cohens is based in NSCLC’s Washington, DC office and serves as the Office Manager.
+Katrina Cohens is based in NSCLC’s Washington, DC office and serves as the Program and Communications Associate.
 Along with managing the daily operations of the DC office, she also provides communications, financial, and development support.
 Prior to joining NSCLC, she served as a Program Specialist for the Federal Trade Commission.
 Katrina graduated from Agnes Scott College in 2011 with a B.A. in Psychology.

 Melissa Irish, Development Director